fglock/Perlito/README-perlito5-Java.md

     - `when` and `given` not implemented.

   - format() function partially implemented
-    - initialization happens at runtime, not at compile-time
     - line counter and page-break not implemented
     - sentence break algorithm not implemented